user-interviews/ui-design-system/README.md

 node packages.

 ### Available Scripts
-In the project directory, you can run:
+_In the project directory, you can run:_

 `yarn storybook`
-Launches the Storybook server.
+_Launches the Storybook server._

 `yarn install`
-Installs all yarn dependencies.
+_Installs all yarn dependencies._

 `yarn test`
-Runs the jest test suite.
+_Runs the jest test suite._

 `yarn lint`
-Runs ESLint to report on any style violations
+_Runs ESLint to report on any style violations._

+`bin/migrate-stack`
+_Installs specific Node.js and Yarn versions with Volta, creates a .env file, and adds an FONTAWESOME_NPM_AUTH_TOKEN to it._

 ### Developing against `rails-server`